MAE776569/xprevalent/examples/controllers/list/README.md

   ...
   async getContextObject() {
     const context = await super.getContextObject();
-    // get any data you want
-    const additionalData = await getAdditionalData();
+    // get any data you want to return in response const additionalData = this.getAdditionalData();
     return {
       ...context,
       ...additionalData